Your browser does not support JavaScript or it's turned off.

 Sprinkler and Water Mist Modelling: Back

-Sprinkler and Water Mist models developed by FSEG for the EU funded FIREDASS project has been ported to the SMARTFIRE software.
-Ongoing research is aimed at investigating droplet interaction with the gas environment, droplet interaction with burning surfaces and suppression effects.
+Sprinkler and Water Mist models developed by FSEG for the EU funded FIREDASS project have been ported to the SMARTFIRE software.
+Ongoing research is aimed at investigating droplet interaction with the gas environment, droplet interaction with burning surfaces and fire suppression effects.
 Although Sprinkler and Water Mist system modelling is now available, Fire Suppression and enhanced coupling between sub-models will be made available to users in future releases of the software after thorough validation has been performed.

 Investigating the effect of sprinkler head design for Water Mist modelling within SMARTFIRE Research Version.